Alligator/accent.vim/README.md

 let g:accent_auto_cwd_colour = 0 " the default
 let g:accent_auto_cwd_colour = 1

+" g:accent_no_bg stops the background colour being set, which will use the terminal default let g:accent_no_bg = 0 " the default let g:accent_no_bg = 1

 " after changing settings, you'll need to re-apply the colorscheme colorscheme accent
 ```